 The challenge is to find and then safely store acetic acid.
 You must be very careful to keep it safely out of reach of children and pets and clearly labeled.
 It has very strong fumes and should be handled cautiously.

-You can get a quart of Food Grade Glacial Acetic Acid from Amazon for about $19 including shipping.
-One quart would make 8 gallons of vinegar with 5-percent acidity (1/2 cup acetic acid per 1 gallon water) at a cost of about $2.40 per gallon.
+You can get a quart of Food Grade Glacial Acetic Acid from Amazon.
+One quart would make 8 gallons of vinegar with 5-percent acidity (1/2 cup acetic acid per 1 gallon water).
 This would produce supermarket-strength white vinegar you could us to make salad dressing, as substitute for fabric softener; your own scum and soap remover for the tub and shower, a batch of regular homemade weed killer and to be used in many other ways around the house.

 Making your own white vinegar will achieve your goals to lighten your load and cut down on storage space.
 As a bonus, you could easily save you a few bucks over the course of time, depending how much vinegar you use.